code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-3/Security/README.md

 |Choice|Depends on Use Case.|1024 was assumed to be secure by 2010.
 2048 Bit Key is assumed to be secure by 2030|
 |Algos|<ul><li>DES(Broken in 1999)</li></ul> <ul><li>3-DES(Broken)</li></ul> <ul><li>AES(Key sizes: 128, 192, 256, 384)</li></ul> <ul><li>RC4</li></ul>|<ul><li>RSA (Ronald Rivest, Adi Shamir, Len Adleman)</li></ul> <ul><li>Diffe-Helman</li></ul> <ul><li>Crammer-shoup</li></ul> <ul><li>El-Gamal</li></ul>|
 |Key-size|AES-128, 192, 256|RSA:1024,2048 This is not Key, but sizes of prime numbers.
 Private Key = (Cipher Text)pow(pvt Key) mod(n) = 103 bit only|

-<a name=ca></a>
-### Cipher Algorithms
-1. Substitution Cipher: Each letter or group of letters is replaced by another letter or group of letters.
-Eg: Caesar ciphers(b becomes E, c becomes F)
-2. Block Ciphers(Mostly used): Encrypt block of characters
-3. Stream Ciphers(Obsolete): Encrypt Single character at a time

 ### How Encryption is performed at H/W Level
 ONLY POSITION OF BITS ARE CHANGED